soumitag/SLIDE/README.md

 #### User-driven Visualization of Large-scale -omics Data on a Web-browser with Flexible Customized Graphics

 SLIDE is a tool for customized visualization and interactive exploration of high throughput quantitative -omics data.
-It can be useful to perform intuitive and fast visualization as well as real-time expliration of the data with direct user input.
+It can be useful to perform intuitive and fast visualization as well as real-time exploration of the data with direct user input.

 The respository contains the following three folders:
 <dl>